How we went from “cosmically curious” to becoming the astrologers for ELLE magazine, founders, authors and the creators of a TV show.

 With these new gates opening, we began creating signature programs, like our Astropreneurs coursework and membership platform supporting astrology-obsessed entrepreneurs.

 In 2021, Amazon Prime tapped us to co-create Cosmic Love, the first reality TV dating show to use astrology as the matchmaking tool.
 We spent months poring over casting reels and charts, writing scripts and advising the final cast on set from our secret control booth.
 There are many more adventures to come, but in a world so divided, it gives us joy to be part of a show that brings people together in love.

 Looking back on this collection of experiences, it doesn’t seem so random after all.
 But finding one’s passion often emerges after a series of trial-and-error attempts.
 And if we’d known as kids what we know now about astrology, we might even have been able to predict that we’d wind up working in publishing (Sagittarius Sun), owning our own business (Capricorn rising and North Node) and focusing on a mystical subject (Scorpio stellium).
 Our Saturn—which we call the personal trainer planet because it reveals where you work hard for mastery—is in Gemini, the sign of writing (and twins too).

-Simply put, astrology is an incredible tool and short code to our deepest desires.
-Knowing about planetary placements can help people quickly distinguish their direction and path.
-We’re passionate about that and believe that everyone has a purpose on this planet.
-And that hey, maybe finding that purpose is the answer to world peace—when we’re consumed by what we love doing, we don’t have time to hate.
+Whether you “believe” or not, astrology is an incredible tool for decoding your personality archetype and uncovering your direction and path.
+We believe that everyone has a purpose on this planet.
+And that hey, maybe finding that purpose is the answer to world peace.
+When you’re consumed by what you love doing, you don’t have time to hate.